EricWittrock/ComS319_Final/README.md

 SETUP
-- open 2 terminals, one in the client dir, the other in the server dir
+- open 2 terminals, one in the frontend dir, the other in the backend dir
 - run "npm install" in both terminals
-- run "npm run start" in the client terminal
+- run "npm run start" in the frontend terminal
-- run either "npm run start" or "npm run dev" in the server terminal
+- run either "npm run start" or "npm run dev" in the backend terminal

 OPTIONAL SETUP
 - open MongoDB Compass and connect to 27017